Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 How exercise helps: Parkinson's disease is a chronic, progressive disorder that affects the body's ability to control movement.
 Common symptoms include the following:

-Exercise reduces many of these Parkinson's symptoms, says Cynthia Comella, MD, a movement disorders specialist at Rush University Medical Center.
-"You can think of exercise as a medication without adverse effects," she says.
+Exercise reduces many of these Parkinson's symptoms, so you can think of exercise as a Parkinson's medication without adverse effects.

 Some of exercise's effect on Parkinson's likely has to do with its effect on the brain.
 Research shows vigorous exercise may increase substances in the brain called neurotrophic factors.
 These factors that promote healthy cells are reduced in people with Parkinson's.

-Because of exercise's many benefits, Comella encourages her patients to start being physically active soon after their diagnosis — or to stay active if they already are.
-"I tell them it's a treatment you may start even before you need any medications for your symptoms," she says.
+Because of exercise's many benefits, Rush movement disorders specialists encourage their patients to start being physically active soon after their diagnosis — or to stay active if they already are.
+In fact, it's a treatment patients can start even before they need any medications for their symptoms.

-Those who are active often find their overall health is greatly improved, Comella notes.
+Those who are active often find their overall health is greatly improved,.

 Sign up now for free health tips and medical news.